-Mineola School District has been named among the nation’s “most innovative school districts” based on its creation of new norms for future-focused learning.
+Mineola School District has been named one of the nation’s “most innovative school districts,” based on its creation of new norms for future-focused learning.

-The district, which has five schools and about 2,900 students, was among 25 nationwide to recently earn the designation from the School Superintendents Association and the Successful Practices Network.
+The district, which has about 2,900 students in five schools, was among 25 nationwide to recently earn the designation from the School Superintendents Association and the Successful Practices Network.
 The designations were based on case studies, on-site visits and detailed data analysis, the association said.

 Mineola was the sole Long Island school district to receive the designation.